-Spring is in bloom and people throughout the country have begun their annual cleaning routine.
-While tidying up around the house, special attention should be paid to items stored in the medicine cabinet, especially unused or expired medications.
+While tidying up around the house, special attention should be paid to the medications you keep on hand, especially those that may be unused or expired.

 The Environmental Protection Agency (EPA) warns against flushing medications down the drain or toilet.
 According to the EPA, pharmaceutical and personal care products (PPCPs) are unsafe to dispose of in domestic sewage systems because domestic septic systems do not necessarily destroy PPCPs.

 “Instead of flushing unwanted pharmaceuticals down the toilet,” says Dr. Dotzman, “it is better to seek out alternative methods for throwing away unused or expired medications."

 Safe and legal methods for the disposal of pharmaceuticals vary according to state and local law.
 Always familiarize yourself with the legislation in your community before taking action.
 Contact your town or city council for appropriate disposal guidelines.

 “Safely disposing of unwanted medications may involve contacting a pharmacy that will accept the materials,” explains Dr. Dotzman.
 “It may even involve rendering them unusable.
 For example, you might seal a container of pills with glue so that it cannot be reopened.”

 While sifting through your medicine cabinet it is important to know what ought to be kept, and what needs to be thrown away.